Stage Fright Articles

 Causes of Stage Fright

 Stage fright isn’t as transparent as it sounds.
 People are afraid to get on stage for a variety of reasons.
 There are many potential causes of stage fright, but one of the most common is that a person lacks confidence in a specific area.
 Maybe, they’re an actor who is afraid that they’ll mess up and forget their lines, or a guitarist who is fearful that they’ll mess up while playing their instrument.
 Perhaps, someone is self-conscious about their appearance or their speaking voice.
 It doesn’t mean that there’s anything wrong with you as an individual.
 Stage fright is a common issue, and with work, it is something that can improve or even dissipate over time.

 Treatments for Stage Fright

 What can you do if you have stage fright, but you want to be able to perform on stage?
 It doesn’t have to hold you back from pursuing your passion or achieving your goals.
 One thing that you try is mindfulness techniques.
 Practice mindful breathing and remember that anxiety does end.
 Focus on a point in the room.
 It doesn’t have to be a person, it could just be a spot on the wall, and most of all, remember that this moment will end!
-Keep your anxious thoughts in check and remember that you may never see some of the people in the audience again, or even any of them, depending on the circumstance.
+Keep your anxious thoughts in check and remember that you are in control of the situation.
 It’s not about being judged.
 It’s about getting the job done.
 It can also help to practice what you need to do in front of the audience.
 If you feel prepared, your anxiety may decrease.
-Staying away from things that could elevate your symptoms of anxiety, such as caffeine, can be helpful, as can practicing relaxation techniques before going on stage.
+Staying away from things that could elevate your symptoms of anxiety, such as caffeine or other stimulants can be helpful.
+It can also be helpful to practice deep breathing or relaxation techniques before going on stage.
 In severe cases, medication can be prescribed for stage fright.
-Know that you are in control and that even if nervousness is running through your body, this is a temporary feeling.
+Know that you are in control and that this is a temporary feeling.